Curriculum and Instructional Programs

 Overview of Districtwide Special Instructional Programs

-In addition to a core curriculum that is articulated with Stevenson High School District 125, the District offers specialized programs in several areas.
+In addition to a core curriculum that is articulated with Stevenson High School District 125, the district offers specialized programs in several areas.

 Drug Awareness Programs.
 The curriculum shall include the required instructional activities designed to provide information and instruction on drug awareness and avoidance.
 The curriculum shall be presented in such a manner that students understand the social, medical, moral, and legal implications of drug abuse in personal terms.
 The following curriculum objectives should be included in the program: